 Probably one of the fattest analog polysynths ever made, the Roland Jupiter 8 was an 8 voice, 2 part multitimbral analog polysynth.
 At its time, you would pay 5K USD and nowadays, you can get your hands on a used one on eBay for about 10K USD!
-Unfortunately, most of them were made just before the standardisation of MIDI, so, on top of those 10K you’d probably wanna spend some more on a MIDI kit… I don’t have that kind of money, and I bet most of you, don’t have it either, but, good news: the good guys of Arturia had made an awesome recreation of this 80s classic for a fraction of the price, the Jupiter-8 V2, so, lets check it out!
+Unfortunately, most of them were made just before the standardization of MIDI, so, on top of that 10 K, you’d probably wanna spend some more on a MIDI kit… I don’t have that kind of money, and I bet most of you, don’t have it either, but, good news: the good guys of Arturia had made an awesome recreation of this 80s classic for a fraction of the price, the Jupiter-8 V2, so, let’s check it out!

 As I’ve said, this is a very complex and flexible synth for its time!
-Bi-timbral, two VCOs with Cross modulation, PWM, Sync, huge range (16’ to 2’), mixer, non-resonant HPF, resonant LPF switchable between 2-pole and 4-pole, VCA, 2 EGs, with Keyboard follow, multiwave LFO, and an excellent arpeggiator.
-This guy, can also play in unison, so, if mono synths are your thing, you can stack 16 fat VCOs for hyper-mega-fat leads or basses.
+Bi-timbral, two VCOs with Cross modulation, PWM, Sync, huge range (16’ to 2’), mixer, non-resonant HPF, resonant LPF switchable between 2-pole and 4-pole, VCA, 2 EGs, with Keyboard follow, multi-wave LFO, and an excellent arpeggiator.
+This guy can also play in unison, so, if mono synths are your thing, you can stack 16 fat VCOs for hyper-mega-fat leads or basses.
 Of course, as expected, Arturia has introduced many extra features too!

 Also, VCO2 can be sync’d to VCO1 for those screaming leads!

-Pitch can be modulated by LFO and envelope 1, and you can modulate just VCO-1, VCO-2 or both at the same time.
+Pitch can be modulated by LFO and envelope 1, and you can modulate just VCO-1, VCO-2, or both at the same time.
 PW can be set manually or modulated by LFO or Envelope 1.

-On the other hand, the Low Pass VCF has lots of options! this is resonant, and no, it won’t self oscillate, but, its so creamy and musical that no one cares!
-It can be switched between 2-pole and 4-pole modes, and can be modulated by any of the envelopes, the LFO, and the keyboard, or all of the three at the same time!
+On the other hand, the Low Pass VCF has lots of options! this is resonant, and no, it won’t self oscillate, but, it’s so creamy and musical that no one cares!
+It can be switched between 2-pole and 4-pole modes and can be modulated by any of the envelopes, the LFO, and the keyboard, or all of the three at the same time!

 VCA is modulated by Envelope-2, but, has the amazing option of LFO modulation for amazing analog tremolos!
 I can’t put into words how much I love synths that have the option of modulating VCA with an LFO!

-This are ADSR envelopes, both can follow keyboard voltages and envelope-1 can be set to have a reverse polarity which is awesome for making huge changes on the fly!
+These is ADSR envelopes, both can follow keyboard voltages and envelope-1 can be set to have a reverse polarity which is awesome for making huge changes on the fly!

-There are in fact two LFOs, the one labeled LFO which can output sine, saw, square or noise, and goes from 0.04 Hz to 32..89 Hz, which is audio rate, and which I love!
+There are in fact two LFOs, the one labeled LFO which can output sine, saw, square, or noise, and goes from 0.04 Hz to 32..89 Hz, which is audio rate, and which I love!
 Also, this LFO has a delay time, which goes from 0 ms to almost 8 seconds.
 Great tool for evolving pads!
-This LFO can modulate pitch, PW, VCF, or VCA and can be sync’d for musical values.
+This LFO can modulate pitch, PW, VCF, or VCA and can be synced for musical values.

 The second LFO is on top of the pitch bender, and its a white button labeled LFO MOD.
 It has a fixed rate and wave shape, but it can be set to modulate pitch (vibrato) or VCF (Wah) or both! you can set the amount of modulation for each, and there’s also a knob for delay time.
 The momentary button works as an LFO trigger (this is a classic feature in Roland’s 80s Jupiter and Juno series).

-Usually I don’t talk much about pitch benders cause they are pretty straight forward, but the one found in the Jupiter is pretty special.
-It can bend pitch of VCO-1, VCO-2 or both together, and you can change the amount up to two octaves, also -and here gets pretty interesting- it can bend VCF in semitones amount, and of course, VCOs and VCF can be set to different bending amounts.
+Usually I don’t talk much about pitch benders cause they are pretty straightforward, but the one found in Jupiter is pretty special.
+It can bend the pitch of VCO-1, VCO-2, or both together, and you can change the amount up to two octaves, also -and here gets pretty interesting- it can bend VCF in semitones amount, and of course, VCOs and VCF can be set to different bending amounts.

-- Sequencer: up to 32 steps with glide, accent and swing; also, there are 3 destination slots for this.
+- Sequencer: up to 32 steps with glide, accent, and swing; also, there are 3 destination slots for this.

-- Keyboard: you can change curves for velocity and after touch, and again, up to three destination slots for each parameter.
+- Keyboard: you can change curves for velocity and after-touch, and again, up to three destination slots for each parameter.

-Finally, we have got four effect slots: one before VCF, one before VCA and two post VCA: Chorus, Flanger, Distortion, EQ, Phaser, Ring MOD, Delay and Reverb are the available effects.
+Finally, we have got four effect slots: one before VCF, one before VCA, and two post VCA: Chorus, Flanger, Distortion, EQ, Phaser, Ring MOD, Delay, and Reverb are the available effects.